txaiwieser/TWSpriteKitUtils/README.markdown

 ## Thanks

-* This work is almost a translation of a ObjC control called "SpriteKit-iOS-Basic-Controls" by Nicolás Miari (https://github.com/nicolas-miari) with some modifications and improvments!
+* This work is almost a translation of a ObjC control called "SpriteKit-iOS-Basic-Controls" by Nicolás Miari (https://github.com/nicolas-miari) with modifications and improvements!
 So all credit must go to him! :) Thanks man!

 ## License